moralrecordings/perentie/README.rst

 .. image:: example/assets/logo.png

-Perentie is a Lua-based graphical adventure game engine, designed for MS-DOS.
-The design takes several cues from LucasArts' SCUMM and GrimE adventure game engines.
+Perentie is a Lua-based graphical adventure game engine.
+The design is heavily inspired by LucasArts' SCUMM and GrimE adventure game engines.

+Perentie is designed for the hardware constraints of Pentium-era MS-DOS.
+You can run it in any of the following environments:

+- MS-DOS, including as a child process from inside Windows 3.1/95/98
+- Natively on most platforms (via SDL3)
+- Embedded in a webpage (via SDL3 + Emscripten)

 The engine is still work-in-progress, however a lot of the base functionality has been implemented.
 Try it and see!